saisitaram2000/spacex/README.md

 ## Deployment
 SpaceX app is deployed on **Firebase** [SpacexLaunchPrograms](https://spacexmissions-v3.web.app/)
 ## UI based on applied Filters
->Filters and Launch Items details cards having Spacex launch details fetched from API On First time visit of website or when applied all filters to ALL
+>On First time visit of website or when applied all filters to ALL

 ![Alt text](/images/spacex1.png)